-You're constantly bombarded with articles, whitepapers, and webinars about how to capture the attention of your learners.
+You're constantly bombarded with books, whitepapers, and webinars about how to capture the attention of your learners.
 Of course, we read them for the right reasons - we are trying to make engagement and efficiency that much better for our company.
 The problem is that we are all so wrapped up in how to "capture" our learner that we often forget our learners really are just like us.
 They are motivated by certain things and resistant to others; they are human.

 Maybe we are overthinking what our learners need.
 ATD posted an article titled, "Seven Tricks to Make Learning Stick".
 Of course, I was intrigued.
 When I read the article I was struck by the fact that they addressed the learner in a different way than other similar articles.
 Their tips were to tell stories, to hit them emotionally, and to make them believers - it's a list nearly full of warm fuzzies, but they all make sense.